AGMTZG/AWS-CLI-Excersices/README.md

 - docker run --rm -it -p 4566:4566 -p 4571:4571 localstack/localstack

-Note: Keep in mind that you will need another instance of the terminal.
+Note: Keep in mind that you will need another instance of the terminal or you can detach the container adding -d.

 Or you can use docker-compose for more fleixibility: